mmlabs-mindmaze/mmpack/docs/specs/package-sources-strap.rst

    the project.
 With 'git' method, this url is the same as the argument for ``git clone``.

+ :depends:
+   list of mmpack dependencies needed to create the source package.

  :branch:
    (for git only) The commit hash, tag or branch that must be extracted by git clone